 What makes the Cambridge Linguistics course so special?

-The Cambridge Linguistics programmes (Tripos and MPhil) offer a wide range of courses in theoretical and applied linguistics, frequently taught by internationally recognised experts in the field.
+The Cambridge Linguistics programmes (Tripos and MPhil) offer a wide range of courses in theoretical and applied linguistics, often taught by internationally recognised experts in the field.
 There is a strong research culture, fostered by many interesting externally funded projects and various research groups, for example in phonetics, syntax, semantics and pragmatics, and psycholinguistics.
 Very well equipped phonetics and psycholinguistics laboratories are also an attraction.
 Both the Linguistics Tripos and the MPhil receive excellent reports from External Examiners, praising the breadth of the courses and the lecturers’ skill in making cutting-edge views accessible to beginners.

 Why choose Newnham for Linguistics?